Skip to main content

 • Business logic (defined in Workflows in the admin part)

-• UI Logic (used mostly for UI logic inside forms, grids, APIs, scheduled jobs or, guides)
+• UI Logic (used mostly for logic inside forms, grids, APIs, scheduled jobs, or guides)

 BPMN Overview